usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/ImmediateForwardPlugin/README.md

                 "address": "127.0.0.1", /** Address of RSU **/
                 "port": 1516, /** Default port for Immediate Forward protocol on RSU4.1 **/
-                "txMode": "CONT", /** Transmission Mode (CONT or ALT) **/ "signMessages": false, /** Flag to indicate whether message being forwarded to RSU is already signed**/ "messages": /** A list of V2X messages to be forwarded to this RSU.
+                "txMode": "CONT", /** Transmission Mode (CONT or ALT) **/ "signMessages": false, /** Flag to indicate whether the RSU should sign the message before broadcasting it**/ "messages": /** A list of V2X messages to be forwarded to this RSU.
 Any message types not listed here will not be forwarded to this RSU **/
                 [
                     {